Legsinton/Portfolio/README.md

 ## [Ruin](Ruin/) &larr; Click for more!

 **About**
 A 3D puzzle/exploration game with horror elements.
-You travel through a temple with a goal to restore the godess who controls the land, but beware the godess has a vengence and is doing everything to stop you.
+You travel through a temple with a goal to restore the goddess who controls the land, but beware the goddess has a vengeance and is doing everything to stop you.

-**My contribution**
+**My contributions**
 During the project I've designed the puzzles and how they should be structured.
-I also did all the music and sound effects and created a script to use them in a 3D enviorment.
+I also did all the music and sound effects and created a script to use them in a 3D environment.
 I was also in charge of creating how the UI functions.

  <details>
   <summary>Details</summary>